Two US warships sail through Taiwan Strait

 The US and some other Western navies routinely sailed through the strait in recent years.

-Washington says the two guided-missile cruisers are demonstrating freedom of navigation through international waters.
+Washington says the two guided-missile cruisers - the USS Antietam and the USS Chancellorsville - are demonstrating freedom of navigation through international waters.

 Beijing views such actions as provocative and maintains that the island of Taiwan is an integral part of Chinese territory.